dhelmr/bachelor-thesis/readme-template.md

 ## Docker

 Alternatively, a [docker container available at docker hub](https://hub.docker.com/repository/docker/dhelmr/canids) can be used.
-In order to run, the data directory must be mounted inside the container:
+In order to run, a data directory, which will contain the datasets and an database, must be mounted inside the container:

 ```shell
 docker run -v $(pwd)/data:/data -it canids [CMDS]